 Bitbanging on I2C with a PIC micro

-Note in 2013: I wrote this article in 2004 and some things have changed since then.
+Note written in 2013: I wrote this article in 2004 and some things have changed since then.
 In fact, Philips does not fabricate semiconductor devices anymore since activity has be spun off in a new company called NXP.
 Then, the 16F84 PIC was already obsolete then, now is nothing more than a curiosity.
 However, some concepts are still useful today and the article might be worth reading.

-Note in 2016: Indeed, it seems that someone still reads this page!
+Note written in 2016: Indeed, it seems that someone still reads this page!
 I thank Tom Lillevig for pointing out an error in the "i2cwaitack" routine.

 What it can be done